SonarSource/sonarqube/server/sonar-docs/src/pages/sonarcloud/integrations/bitbucketcloud.md

 ## FAQ

 **Do you have sample projects on Bitbucket Cloud?**
-You can take a look at these various projects: [Sample projects analysed on SonarCloud](https://bitbucket.org/account/user/sonarsource/projects/SAMPLES)
+You can take a look at these various projects: [Sample projects analyzed on SonarCloud](https://bitbucket.org/account/user/sonarsource/projects/SAMPLES)

 **I don't see the widget with quality information whereas I configured everything** Make sure that your browser is not using some extensions like AdBlocks.
 They tend to break the integration of third-party applications in BitBucket Cloud.